 Contact us to learn more.

-2017 marks the fourth year the IAFC and TransCanada have partnered to deliver an innovative training program, primarily through the creation of an online pipeline incident training portal as well as the delivery of a series of regional town halls across the U.S.
+2018 marked the fifth year the IAFC and TransCanada have partnered to deliver an innovative training program, primarily through the creation of an online pipeline incident training portal as well as the delivery of a series of regional town halls across the U.S.